CaioVitorDM/Matrices-Multiplication/README.md

 # THIS IS A CODING EXERCISE FOR THE IMD0036 CLASS

-- This Program works with paralel programming, using the logic of one process for each element in the resultant matrix, the logic of one process for each line in the resultant matrix and a sequential form, using natural programming logic.

 - This was made using C++.

+- There are three Programs, one using the logic of a process for each element in the resultant matrix, one the logic of a process for each line in the resultant matrix and a one using a sequential form, following natural programming logic.

 - The goal of this exercise is to show the difference between the three forms and the gains using paralel programming when you scale those matrices orders.